microsoft/ccf-app-samples/contact-discovery-app/README.md

 A contact discovery service is required.
-Users should be able to check if friends or colleagues's phone numbers are registered in the application using their address book without revealing the their contact information to the application server.
+Users should be able to check if friends or colleagues's phone numbers are registered in the application using their address book without revealing their contact information to the application server.

 ## What the application does